reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ```
 since its a bad practice, let is not allowed for hoisting.

+# JS feature introduced in JS ES6
-# OOPS
+## OOPS (coding methodology)
 introduced in ES6
 - its a coding style which makes code
-1. more reusable
+1. more reusable and modular
 2. well organised code
 3. easier to debug
 4. used in js frameworks